valefimoff11/fxservices2/telemetry/Readme.md

+key methods for PROFILING:

+OS memory:
+    measure the total OS process ram and % utilization python heap memory:
+    measure the mem increment of every line in code in function snapshot measure all - periodically, and eventually filter some which are of specific interest measure specific/named or registered (in a global registry) vars reference count
+visualization:
+    visualization of mem utilization over time
+    visualization of object graphs

+key methods for INTEGRATION - Telemetry Integration Methods:

+get all global vars/objects (and then filter on specific types) - same for class variables - reflection - then dedicated decorator to snapshot the vars get all local vars/objects (and then filter on specific types) - same for class variables - reflection - then dedicated decorator to snapshot the vars get all objects tracked by gc (and then filter on specific types) register object for tracking explicitly - then the sizes are tracked by dedicated decorator decorate function (manual and automatic) - memory-profiler, pympler style snapshots

+all decorators - all to have on/off functionality by config - the entire profiling functionality

 Model Telemetry Development Plan:

 1. Assess and select the best Telemetry packages and APIs - ref below the list of candidates included in this task.
 Only one option/candidate